linode/docs/docs/tools-reference/linux-system-administration-basics.md

 Often the hostnames and IP addresses on either side of a failed jump are useful in determining who operates the machine where the routing error occurs.
 Failed jumps are designated by lines with three asterisks (`* * *`).

-Including `traceroute` output in tickets to [Linode support](/docs/platform/support/) is sometimes useful when trying to diagnose network issues.
+Adding `traceroute` output to [Linode support](/docs/platform/support/) tickets is sometimes useful when trying to diagnose network issues.
 You may also want to forward `traceroute` information to your Internet Service Provider (ISP) if you suspect that the connectivity issue is with your ISP's network.
 Recording `traceroute` information is particularly useful if you are experiencing an intermittent issue.

 ### The mtr Command

-The `mtr` command, like the [traceroute](#using_the_traceroute_command) tool, provides information about the route that Internet traffic takes between the local system and a remote host.
+The `mtr` command, like the [traceroute](#using_the_traceroute_command) tool, provides information about the route that internet traffic takes between the local system and a remote host.
 However, `mtr` provides additional information about the round trip time for the packet.
 In a way, you can think of `mtr` as a combination of traceroute and ping.

-Here is an example of output of an `mtr` command:
+Here is an example of output from an `mtr` command:

     HOST: username.example.com              Loss%   Snt     Last    Avg     Best    Wrst    StDev
         1. 256.129.75.4                    0.0%    10      0.4     0.4     0.3     0.6     0.1